1 April 2026·Leide team

 Ask Leide Navigator about DNV-OS-C101

-DNV-OS-C101 Ed.7 (2023) is ingested in the Navigator knowledge base (136 chunks), together with DNV-ST-0377, DNV-RP-C203, DNV-RP-C205, NORSOK N-001, and ISO 19902.
+Leide's AI covers DNV-OS-C101 Ed.7 (2023) in depth, together with DNV-ST-0377, DNV-RP-C203, DNV-RP-C205, NORSOK N-001, and ISO 19902.
 Ask about partial load factors for a specific limit state, DFF selection for a given inspection access and consequence class, material requirements for splash zone steel, or how to set up a Design Basis document.

 💡 Try asking: "What are the ULS load combinations in DNV-OS-C101?"